 Many provisions of the Affordable Care Act of 2010 (ACA, also popularly known as ObamaCare) are designed to be introduced incrementally.
-Here’s what you have to look forward to in 2012 if you have small business health coverage or individual health insurance.
-Unless otherwise noted, all changes become effective on January 1, 2012.
+Here’s what you have to look forward to in 2012 health insurance changes if you have small business health coverage or individual health insurance.
+Unless otherwise noted, all health insurance changes become effective on January 1, 2012.

 - Employers with more than 250 W-2 employees must report the aggregate cost of employer-sponsored health insurance.
 The information must be included on the 2012 W-2 forms, which will be distributed in January of 2013.
 The intention is to provide workers with more information about the benefits they